Name Last modified Size

 The BeagleBone Green is cost competitive with the Raspberry Pi, costing only a little more but including on board eMMC and a USB cable.
 It has only a single core processor, compared to the quad-core Raspberry Pi 3, but provides many more GPIO pins on its two 46-pin expansion headers.
 It also has separate dedicated host and slave USB ports as well as the two Grove sockets.

 The BeagleBone Green plus a USB WiFi adapter is about USD $20 cheaper than a BeagleBone Black Wireless, while retaining the possibility for wired Ethernet.

-There are also separate MuntsOS kernels for original and plus boards compiled with USB Gadget device support enabled.
-These kernels allow powering and communicating with a Raspberry Pi A or A+ solely through the USB port.
+There is also a separate Raspberry Pi 1 kernel with USB Network Gadget support enabled.
+This runs on the Model A and A+ (with different device trees) and allows powering and communicating with a Raspberry Pi A or A+ solely through the USB port.
 Use RaspberryPi1Gadget for the original Model A in USB slave mode and RaspberryPi1PlusGadget for the Model A+ in USB slave mode.

-All Raspberry Pi 1 variants are now obsolete, but many millions of units are still in service, and MuntsOS will continue supporting them for the forseeable future.
+All Raspberry Pi 1 variants except the Raspberry Pi Zero are now obsolete, but many millions of units are still in service, and MuntsOS will continue supporting them for the forseeable future.